commenthol/offline-npm/README.md

 Hassle-free npm pack including all dependencies for offline installation with npm install

-Add `offline-npm` to your project to serve a npm compatible tgz file wich comntains all dependencies for offline installation with `npm install`
+Add `offline-npm` to your project to serve a npm compatible tgz file wich contains all dependencies for offline installation with `npm install`

 ## Installation